surma/surma.dev/content/things/react-redux-comlink.md

 }
 ```

 > **Note:** You might have noticed that I re-implemented `subscribe()` here rather than just calling `remoteStore.subscribe()`.
-The reason is that there is a long-standing issue with Comlink: When one end of a [`MessageChannel`][messagechannel] get garbage collected, most browsers are _not_ able to garbage collect the other end, permanently leaking memory.
-Considering that `proxy()` creates a `MessageChannel` and that `subscribe()` might get called quite a lot, I opted to re-implement the subscription mechanism.
+The reason is that there is a long-standing issue with Comlink: When one end of a [`MessageChannel`][messagechannel] gets garbage collected, most browsers are _not_ able to garbage collect the other end, permanently leaking memory.
+Considering that `proxy()` creates a `MessageChannel` and that `subscribe()` might get called quite a lot, I opted to re-implement the subscription mechanism to avoid building up leaked memory.
 In the future, [WeakRefs] will help Comlink address this problem.

-In our main file, we have to use this wrapper function to turn our `RemoteStore` into something that is fully compatible to `Store`:
+In our main file, we have to use this wrapper to turn our `RemoteStore` into something that is fully compatible to `Store`:

 ```diff
 - const store = remoteStore;